jordanbaird/Ice/README.md

     <h1>Ice – Menu Bar Manager</h1>
 </div>

 Ice is a powerful menu bar management tool.
-While its primary function is to hide and show items in the menu bar, it covers a wide variety of additional features, making it one of the most versatile menu bar tools available.
-Most importantly, it is free and open source.
+While its primary function is to hide and show items in the menu bar, it also aims to cover a wide variety of additional features, making it one of the most versatile menu bar tools available.

 ![Example](https://github.com/jordanbaird/Ice/assets/90936861/00e2b2bd-ad0a-4f56-9ca9-aa804489a30d)